How to Help Get Rid of Fleas in Your House, Step by Step

 How to Know If the Fleas Are Gone

 Your house is finally clean — but how can you tell if the fleas are gone?
-There may be no definitive answer, but you can monitor your pets for scratching, chewing, hair loss and touch sensitivity as signs that fleas have returned.
+There’s no sure-fire way to know, but you can monitor your pets for scratching, chewing, hair loss and touch sensitivity as signs that fleas have returned.

 How to Help Keep an Infestation from Coming Back

-You may have worked hard to get rid of fleas in your home, but the entire cycle can repeat.
+You may have worked hard to get rid of fleas in your home, but the entire cycle can repeat — and it may take a few months to stop the infestation.
 Stay vigilant!
-All your hard work could be undone by visiting wildlife in your yard, a puppy play date or unhatched eggs that survived the first round of cleaning.
+All your hard work could be undone by wildlife in your yard, a puppy play date or unhatched eggs that survived the first round of cleaning.
 Repeat the above steps as necessary until you no longer find fleas in your house.